Comet: Oort cloud and Hills cloud

 The Oort cloud is thought to occupy a vast space starting from between 2000 and 5000 AU to as far as 50000 AU from the Sun.
 This cloud encases the celestial bodies that start at the middle of the Solar System—the Sun, all the way to outer limits of the Kuiper Belt.
 The Oort cloud consists of viable materials necessary for the creation of celestial bodies.
 The Solar System's planets exist only because of the planetesimals (chunks of leftover space that assisted in the creation of planets) that were condensed and formed by the gravity of the Sun.
 The eccentric made from these trapped planetesimals is why the Oort Cloud even exists.
 Some estimates place the outer edge at between 100000 and 200000 AU.
 The region can be subdivided into a spherical outer Oort cloud of 20000–50000 AU, and a doughnut-shaped inner cloud, the Hills cloud, of 2000–20000 AU.
 The outer cloud is only weakly bound to the Sun and supplies the long-period (and possibly Halley-type) comets that fall to inside the orbit of Neptune.
-The inner Oort cloud is also known as the Hills cloud, named after J. G. Hills, who proposed its existence in 1981.
+The inner Oort cloud is also known as the Hills cloud, named after Jack G. Hills, who proposed its existence in 1981.
 Models predict that the inner cloud should have tens or hundreds of times as many cometary nuclei as the outer halo; it is seen as a possible source of new comets that resupply the relatively tenuous outer cloud as the latter's numbers are gradually depleted.
 The Hills cloud explains the continued existence of the Oort cloud after billions of years.